pearofducks/ansible-vim/README.md

 *Note: Because of Ansible API changes, `generate.sh` may require the latest (or near-latest) version of Ansible.*

+*Note2: `generate.sh` can receive some parameters, for more info see its [Readme](https://github.com/pearofducks/ansible-vim/tree/master/UltiSnips#script-parameters)*

 **vundle:** `Plugin 'pearofducks/ansible-vim'`

 **pathogen:** `git clone https://github.com/pearofducks/ansible-vim ~/.vim/bundle/ansible-vim`